Waflz/cryptdoor/README.md

 Remote payload
 =========
-The backdoor payload is hosted on tempsend.com and downloaded at runtime by the backdoor.py
+The backdoor payload can be hosted on tempsend.com or at a custom url and downloaded and exec'ed at runtime by the backdoor.py script.
-This means the actual backdoor code is not included in the final backdoor.py and is therefore resistant to analysis.
+This means the actual backdoor code is not included in the final backdoor.py and is therefore further resistant to analysis.
+The code will be hidden in a jpg that remains valid so it can be viewed.